ES-Fuzz: Adaptive Modeling of MMIO Data Chunks for Firmware Fuzzing: Related Work

 \subsection{Rehosting-based Firmware Fuzzing}

-Rehosting-based firmware fuzzers test bare-metal ES firmware in a fully emulated environment without hooking up the real firmware peripherals.
-They emulate the MMIO, IRQ \cite{pretender, aim, sEmu}, or DMA \cite{dice, sEmu} behavior of firmware peripherals to achieve decent code coverage.
-Most of them emulate the MMIO behavior with MMIO models.
-PRETENDER \cite{pretender} records real-world firmware executions and builds stateful MMIO models that replay the recorded peripheral responses.
-P2IM \cite{p2im} classifies each MMIO access in the fuzzed firmware by the surrounding code and models the MMIO access accordingly. $\mu$Emu \cite{uEmu} runs DSE on each unmodeled MMIO read that occurs during fuzzing to determine the data value retrieved by the read.
-It will thereafter reuse this data value for the same type of MMIO reads.
-Both P2IM and $\mu$Emu avoid modeling the MMIO reads from data registers. $\mu$Emu may replay constant strings in the fuzzed firmware to handle the initial reads from a data register in each firmware execution.
-Jetset \cite{jetset} only models MMIO reads in the startup code of the fuzzed firmware and requires users to specify the DSE destinations.
+Rehosting-based firmware fuzzers test embedded-system firmware by fuzzing monolithic firmware binaries in a fully emulated environment.
+They typically assume no access to real peripherals, native OS support, firmware source code, or specifications.
+To still achieve decent coverage, they emulate the MMIO, IRQ \cite{pretender, aim, sEmu, aidfuzzer, fido}, or DMA \cite{dice, sEmu, gdma} behavior of absent peripherals.
+Most such fuzzers rely on MMIO models to emulate peripheral behavior.

+PRETENDER \cite{pretender} models correlated MMIO reads by replaying peripheral responses recorded from real-world firmware executions.
+P2IM \cite{p2im} classifies each MMIO access by its surrounding firmware code and models it accordingly. $\mu$Emu \cite{uEmu} runs DSE on each executed but unmodeled MMIO read to determine the returned value.
+It then reuses this value for the same type of MMIO reads.
+Both P2IM and $\mu$Emu avoid modeling reads from data registers.
+In each firmware execution, $\mu$Emu may force the initial reads from a data register to retrieve every firmware string once.
+Jetset \cite{jetset} models MMIO reads in the firmware's startup code using DSE and requires users to specify the DSE destinations.
 SEmu \cite{sEmu} automatically extracts MMIO models from peripheral specifications.
-Fuzzware \cite{fuzzware} assigns multi-valued models (still stateless and fixed) to some MMIO reads in the fuzzed firmware.
-It achieves higher code coverage than the aforementioned works, represents the SOTA in MMIO modeling, and is thus used as the given firmware fuzzer in our \nameS implementation. \nameS builds stateful and adaptable models for MMIO reads in the fuzzed firmware that collectively retrieve a data chunk.
-These models improve the given firmware fuzzer's code and bug coverage, as shown in Sec.~\ref{sec:eval}.
+Fuzzware \cite{fuzzware} assigns \underline{fixed} multi-valued models to \underline{individual} MMIO reads.
+It achieves higher code coverage than the aforementioned works and represents the SOTA in MMIO modeling.
+So, we use it as the underlying firmware fuzzer to implement \name. \nameS builds adaptive models of the MMIO data chunks received by firmware during fuzzing.
+As shown in Sec.~\ref{sec:eval}, these models improve the code and bug coverage of the underlying firmware fuzzer.